Fermenter

 A fermenter step is specified with a start and an end temperature.
 In the first figure in this section, the temperature in the first fermenter step is 18°C. Of course, this means that the fermentation temperature remains unchanged for a period of 1 day.

-In the second fermenter step, the start temperature is 18°C and the end temperature is 20°C. The duration for this fermenter step is entered as 2 days.
-There are now two ways to get from the start to the end temperature:
+In the second fermenter step, start temperature is 18°C and end temperature is 20°C with a duration of 2 days.
+There are two ways to handle this:

-When ramp is activated, the Brautomat controls the fermentation temperature linearly over the specified duration for this step.
-In this case, the temperature is raised from 18°C to 20°C in +0.1°C steps over 2 days.
+When ramp is enabled, Brautomat adjusts temperature linearly over the step duration.
+In this example it raises temperature from 18°C to 20°C in +0.1°C steps over 2 days.

 Relay switching cycle